 Paper and aluminium industries

 Both industries are energy-intensive.
-Given that coal is currently the most cost-effective source of energy, it is an essential input.
+Coal is currently the most cost-effective source of energy and it is an essential input.
 Historically, the price and availability of coal has played an important role in the growth of these industries.

 Chemical and pharmaceutical industries